jonobr1/two.js/README.md

   + __Won't fix__: Decided to use morph targets and let people use their own animation on top.
 + Is motion blur a possibility?
 Check out http://www.cse.yorku.ca/~shuryork/MotionBlurTest.html
 + Documentation / Tutorials
++ Test with textures instead of geometry.
+This is gonna take awhile.